fglo/idk/README.md

 ﻿# IDK Programming Language

-IDK is a weakly typed language with immutable variables.
+IDK is a dynamically typed language with immutable variables.
 Its interpreter is currently implemented in Python.

 This is very much a work in progress, so ANYTHING can change any moment.